TsedeyAyele/UserManagementProgram/README.md

 7. Execute the program by running the Main class
    `java MyPackage.Main`

+As another option, to navigate to the directory and run a program saved on our computer with Ubuntu/Linux:

+1. Navigate to the directory:
+   cd /mnt/c/Users/46738/Documents/GitHub/UserManagementProgram/src/main/java/org/example
+2. Compile the java code using the `javac` command javac Main.java User.java UserList.java
+3. Run the program
+   java org.example.Main

 Finally, the program will execute and the output will be shown on the terminal.